 At the Command line (Macs): Type python3 pysimosx.py in the pirover_simulator folder then press return.

-To run the simulator in a Python development environment you will need to follow the instructions for running programs in that environment.

 In IDLE (Windows and Linux): Open the file pysim.py using the file menu.
 Then select Run Module from the Run menu.

 In IDLE (Macs): Open the file pysimosx.py using the file menu.
 Then select Run Module from the Run menu.

+Other Development Environments (e.g., PyCharm, Anaconda): We have not tested the simulator in other environments.
+It should work if PYTHONPATH is set correctly.
+Please follow the instructions for running programs that come with the development environment.

 PROGRAMMING SIMULATED ROBOTS:

-Instructions for programming the simulated robots can be found in the workbooks.
+Instructions for programming the simulated robots can be found in the workbook.

 University of Liverpool, 2020